 Reporting a sexual assault to police is a very personal choice.
 You can receive medical care without reporting.
-There is no time limit for reporting a sexual assault.
-Even if it happened years ago, the police can still investigate.
-However, reporting promptly will help to ensure that as much evidence as possible is collected.
+There is no time limit for reporting a sexual assault and even if it happened years ago, the police can still investigate.
+However, reporting promptly will help ensure more evidence is collected.
 The longer the delay, the more evidence is lost.
 Some will be lost forever.

-You may report any assault by phoning the police or going to a hospital or police station.
-You may call the Sexual Assault Crisis Line and request someone be there to support you at the hospital or police station.
+You may report an assault by phoning the police or going to a hospital or police station.
+If you need support, you may call the Sexual Assault Crisis Line and one of the advocates can accompany you.
 The police will start a report and you will be asked to write a statement and may be interviewed during the investigation.
 Some interview questions may feel uncomfortable.
 It is important to remember that the police need to be thorough and are trained to hear details of what happened.

 A physical exam will be completed by a specially trained medical professional.
 The evidence will be stored at the hospital for six months, or less if you ask for it to be destroyed sooner.
 It is turned over to police only upon your written consent or as the result of a court order.

 The most important thing you can do is believe what the person is telling you.
 Be an effective listener by doing the following: